soleneMalledant/Rocket/README.md

 Network Student Project
 -----------------------

 Rocket is a simple file sharing client/server software.
-Rocket is a student project focused on network mechanism.
+Rocket is a student project focused on network mechanisms.
 So, some behaviors can be unexpected.

 #How to use it?